 Family History Storytelling and Writing

-From Documents to Sentences to Stories: Rebuilding Family Stories.
+From Documents to Sentences to Stories: Rebuilding Family Stories, Step by Step.
 Turning your genealogy research discoveries into meaningful stories can be challenging.
 Follow the re-creation of one family’s story using hands-on, step-by-step, try-this-now story-building strategies.
 Turn a single record discovery into a simple paragraph, then a paragraph into a story by looking for the “plot” and other interesting elements that make up the most interesting stories.
 Teaser: in the story you’ll follow, one of the heroes is a dog, my son’s favorite “ancestor.”
 This talk is aimed at audiences who may be intimidated by the writing process.

 How to Discover Your Ancestors’ Amazing Stories.
 A heroic rescue, a love story and a 30-foot wall of water.
 That’s just part of my ancestors’ experience in the Great Johnstown Flood of 1889.
 Come learn how to reconstruct fascinating experiences from your own family history by combining clues from your family’s knowledge, documents from genealogy websites, good historical research and Googling to fill in the gaps.
 All while learning the riveting story of one of the worst disasters in U.S. history.
 This presentation is entertaining and inspiring even for beginner genealogists and general audiences.